yandex-cloud/docs/en/datalens/concepts/organizations.md

 ## Limitations {#restrictions}

-* To use {{ datalens-short-name }} within an organization, a user must have the `{{ roles-datalens-creator }}` role for the organization.
+* To use {{ datalens-short-name }} within an organization, a user must have the `datalens.instances.user` role for the organization.
 For more information about roles, see [Roles](../../iam/concepts/access-control/roles.md).
 * You can only create new instances of {{ datalens-short-name }} at the organization level.
 Creating a {{ datalens-short-name }} instance in an existing cloud without an organization is no longer supported.
 You must first create an organization, and then create {{ datalens-short-name }}.
 * An organization can only have a single instance of {{ datalens-short-name }}.
 If you have a cloud with a previously created instance of {{ datalens-short-name }} in a folder of this cloud, you will no longer be able to create {{ datalens-short-name }} at the organization level when you create an organization and bind your cloud to it.
 If this is the case, then to use {{ datalens-short-name }}, you will need to select **No organization** mode and then the cloud folder that already contains a {{ datalens-short-name }} instance.
 For more information, see [{#T}](../operations/organizations/change-organization.md).
 * To create {{ datalens-short-name }} in an organization, you will require the `admin` or `owner` roles for it.
 * At this time, technical support requests do not support organizations, therefore:

    * To create a technical support ticket, you need to have a cloud.
 If you only have an organization, a cloud will be created automatically when you create a ticket.
 The functionality for creating support tickets from an organization without creating a cloud will be added later.
    * For now, technical support plans can only be linked to a cloud and not an organization.
 If you have several clouds bound to your organization, and each has a different technical support plan, select the cloud with the highest rate when you create your support ticket.
 This will provide the most robust technical support available to you.

 {% if audience == "external" %}